-Evertiq - Naprotek increases its capabilities via SemiGen
+Evertiq - Naprotek increases its capabilities by acquiring SemiGen

 © Naprotek Electronics Production | October 27, 2021

-Naprotek increases its capabilities via SemiGen
+Naprotek increases its capabilities by acquiring SemiGen

 Electronics manufacturer, Naprotek, announces that the company has completed the acquisition of SemiGen, Inc., a privately held company based in Londonderry, New Hampshire.